vy-xa/Vinyl/README.md

 # Vinyl

-**Vinyl** is a custom programming language (.vy) initially written in Python, currently being migrated to Rust for performance improvements.
+**Vinyl** is a custom programming language (.vyn) initially written in Python, currently being migrated to Rust for performance improvements.
 Vinyl is designed with a focus on memory modification and similar utilities.

 ## Getting Started

 1. **Download the Interpreter**
    - You can download the pre-built interpreter, or download the source code and compile it yourself using the `build.bat` file provided.

-2. **Open .vy Files with Vinyl**
+2. **Open .vyn Files with Vinyl**
-   - Right-click on any `.vy` file, select "Open with," then scroll down and click:
+   - Right-click on any `.vyn` file, select "Open with," then scroll down and click:
    - Locate the Vinyl interpreter on your PC and check the "Always" option to set it as the default.
    <br>
    <img width="334" alt="image" src="https://github.com/user-attachments/assets/1275bfbb-cd54-4eed-8d94-0800d3af45fc">